mahlenmorris/VCVRack/Memory.md

 * Putting noise into the LOAD or SAVE Tipsy inputs can crash VCV Rack.

 # Brainwash
-Brainwash records audio (or CV, if attached to a MemoryCV) while RECORD is engaged, and when RECORD is released, what was recorded becomes the new contents of the attached Memory/MemoryCV.
+Brainwash records audio (or CV, if attached to a MemoryCV) for a bounded length of time.
+When that length of time is complete, what was recorded becomes the new contents of the attached Memory/MemoryCV.
 A Brainwash can record no more than sixty seconds of audio; if RECORD is engaged for longer than that, then the Memory will become the last 60 seconds the Brainwash heard.

-More than one Brainwash can be used in the same ensemble, but ending recording in two or more Brainwash's at roughly the same time has unpredictable results.
+More than one Brainwash can be used in the same ensemble, but ending recording in two or more Brainwash's at roughly the same time has *unpredictable* results.
 ### Uses
 * To record audio (from the L and R inputs) onto the Memory, replacing the entire contents of the Memory (and changing the length of the Memory).

+There are two ways to record:

+## 1. Record for COUNT CLOCK triggers.
+The sequence is as follows:
+* Arm the recording process using either a trigger to the ARM Input or pushing the ARM Button.
+* When the next trigger arrives at CLOCK Input, recording starts.
+* The recording stops when COUNT clock triggers have occurred.
+If COUNT is not an integer (e.g., 0.5), then recording will stop after 0.5 of the most recent CLOCK interval has completed.
+This can create some interesting polyrhythmic options.
+* Whatever was recorded becomes the new contents of the Memory/MemoryCV.

 ### Controls
+#### COUNT Knob
+Number of CLOCK intervals to record for.

+#### CLOCK Input
+* When ARMed, the first triggers to this Input will start the recording process.
+* While recording, further triggers to this Input will advance the number of elapsed CLOCK inputs until it exceeds the value of COUNT.

+#### ARM Input
+A trigger to this Input will arm the recording, which will commence with the next CLOCK.
+If the ARM and CLOCK Input are sent at the same moment, then recording will start immediately.

+#### ARM Button
+Like the ARM Input, pressing this will arm the recording process, awaiting the next CLOCK trigger.
+If already armed, you can press this again to disarm the recorder.

+## 2. Record during Gate or while button is lit.
+### Controls
 #### RECORD Input
 Accepts a gate signal.
-* While the signal is high, Brainwash will invisibly record the audio entering through the L & R inputs.
+* While the signal is high, Brainwash will record the audio entering through the L & R inputs.
 * When the signal goes low, whatever was recorded becomes the new contents of the Memory.
 #### RECORD Button
 A latched button to manually control recording.
 * Clicked the first time, the button will light up and any signal received from L and R will be stored inside Brainwash.
 * Clicked again, and the button will go dark.
-The contents of Brainwash's internal storage will very quickly replace the entire contents of Memory, and change the length of Memory to be whatever the recorded length was.
+Whatever was recorded becomes the entire contents of Memory, and changes the length of Memory to be whatever the recorded length was.

-#### L & R Input
+### L & R Input
-The Left and Right inputs that are saved and sent to the Memory.
+The Left and Right inputs that are saved and sent to the Memory/MemoryCV.

 ### Bypass Behavior
 If Bypass is enabled, Brainwash will stop recording internally.